The Attorneys You Want On Your Side

 Don’t risk losing your assets

 You didn’t work hard and accumulate your assets to then lose them all to your soon-to-be ex-spouse in a divorce.
 Protect your financial assets from divorce and other life events by using effective estate planning techniques.
-At Lomurro Law, our experienced New Jersey family lawyers skillfully develop estate plans that are tailored to your specific needs and offer you the desired protection of your assets.
+At Lomurro Munson LLC, our experienced New Jersey family lawyers skillfully develop estate plans that are tailored to your specific needs and offer you the desired protection of your assets.
 Contact a member of our team today at 732-482-9285 or online to arrange a confidential consultation to discuss your situation.